 I see God in the instruments and mechanisms that work reliably.— Richard Buckminster Fuller, 1895–1983

-Frederick G. Morgan (1940–1999), recorder maker extraordinary, always made interesting choices when selecting original Baroque instruments to base his famous reproductions on.
+Frederick G. Morgan (1940–1999), recorder maker extraordinary, always made interesting choices when selecting original Baroque instruments on which to base his famous reproductions.
 They often reflected his search for —and awareness of— specific characteristics such as those offered by various recorder models by different makers, their voicing qualities and bore profiles.
-Thus, besides the usual list of recorder models and prices, his catalogue contained a brief description of the instruments that included a sometimes intriguing mix of useful information1 and the occasional observation that revealed his insightful understanding of the instrument.2 I believe that these brief observations alone are worth transcribing and sharing his catalogue information here.
+Thus, besides the usual list of recorder models and prices, his catalogue contained a brief description of the instruments.
+Fred’s descriptions included a sometimes intriguing mix of useful information1 and the occasional observation that revealed his insightful understanding of the instrument.2 I believe that these brief observations alone are worth transcribing and sharing his catalogue information here.
 This article belongs to a series of articles about Fred Morgan that I’m writing out of pure admiration for his work as recorder maker.

 1. Fred Morgan recorder catalogue, 1987–2002